canonical/github-runner-operator/README.md

 ## Get started

-In order to get familiar with the charm, it is recommended to follow the [GitHub Runner tutorial](https://charmhub.io/github-runner/docs/tutorial-quick-start) which will guide you through the process of deploying the charm and executing a workflow job using GitHub actions.

-For more information about a production deployment, the how-to-guide [How to spawn OpenStack runner](https://charmhub.io/github-runner/docs/how-to-openstack-runner) can be useful.
+For information about a production deployment, the how-to-guide [How to spawn OpenStack runner](https://charmhub.io/github-runner/docs/how-to-openstack-runner) can be useful.

 ### Basic operations